Frequently Asked Questions About Elder Abuse in California

 Senior citizens are more susceptible to suffer from malnutrition and dehydration than younger adults.
 If you believe you or a loved one is exhibiting symptoms of malnutrition or dehydration, seek medical attention right away.
 If these symptoms are due to a nursing home or an assisted living facility’s neglect, please contact our nursing home neglect lawyers for a free consultation.

 Elder abuse liability varies from case to case.
 Your best legal options to protect yourself or your loved one depend on the unique circumstances of your case.
-A Santa Clara elder law attorney at our personal injury law firm can help you understand your best options.
+A San Jose elder abuse lawyer at our personal injury law firm can help you understand your best options.

 Even so, liable parties could include a facility, such as a nursing home, assisted living facility, hospital or rehabilitation center.
 Individuals who work for these facilities may also be held liable.
 These individuals might include doctors, nurses or caregivers.
 Other individuals, such as family members, coworkers or neighbors could also be held responsible for elder abuse.